GuenterQuast/PhyPraKit/builddoc/index.rst

 About
 =====

-**PhyPraKit** is a collection of python modules `(pyhton 2.7)` for data visialisation and analysis in experimental laboratory cources in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Karlsruhe, the documentation is partly in German language, in particular the desctiption of the the examples.
+**PhyPraKit** is a collection of python modules for data visialisation and analysis in experimental laboratory cources in physics, in use at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the desctiption of the the examples.

 Cerated by: